Expecting employees to do the job they are paid to do is a given. But how often do you thank your employees or give them formal recognition?

 “Ensure all conversations (including coaching yourself) are, without exception, framed with positive energy, future-focused and designed to create a positive outcome.” - Paul Litwack, Founder, The Capability Improvement Coach.

-12. Recognise the Right Employee Performance Metrics
+12. Recognize the Right Employee Performance Metrics

 13. Say Thank You

-Saying thank you is the easiest way to show gratification, they are only two words but they are very powerful and they can never be said too many times.
+Saying thank you is the easiest way to show gratification.
+They are only two words, but they are very powerful and they can never be said too many times.